Acrylic Nails are an excellent way to apply style, length, and design to any nail. But are they suitable for vegans? Here is what you need to know.

 Next you want to round off your tip or file off your tip depending on what shape you have.
 Again focus in one direction.

-You’re going to file towards the cuticle to make sure that’s its not too thick on
+You’re going to file towards the cuticle to make sure that’s not too thick on the tip.

 With a buffing block complete a final buff and add on some cuticle oil and that’s it for building out your acrylics!

-Now you’re all finished, and your nails are nice and smooth, be sure to wash your hands and then you can apply any type of vegan-friendly polish you want.
-Whether it’s regular lacquer or gel polish.
+Now you’re all finished, and your nails are nice and smooth, be sure to wash your hands, and then you can apply any type of vegan-friendly polish you want.

-If you want Acrylic Nails as a Vegan then I would thoroughly recommend heading over to Dimensionals and getting the Day Slayer Sequel Gel, The Polish, The Vegan Brush and the Nail Scraper.
+If you want Acrylic Nails as a Vegan then I would thoroughly recommend heading over to Dimension Nails and getting the Day Slayer Sequel Gel, The Polish, The Vegan Brush and the Nail Scraper.

 And don’t forget to use my discount coupon code thealmondnails20 at checkout for 20% off!